jmanalang3/Itunes-Manalang/README.md

 ## Project defination

-This is the a exam project, I have integrated API itunes (https://itunes.apple.com/search?term=star&amp;country=au&amp;media=movie&amp;all). for the listing of Artist and other to show details for the following fields.
+This is the a project, I have integrated API itunes (https://itunes.apple.com/search?term=star&amp;country=au&amp;media=movie&amp;all). for the listing of Artist and other to show details for the following fields.

 * Track Name
 * Artwork (there are multiple size formats, you should pick one that you consider appropriate for the task)